deeheber/danielle-heberling-dot-xyz/content/blog/building-my-own-jamstack/index.md

 3. Executes my build command
 4. Copies the built files into an S3 Bucket

-All of the necessary variables are set via the Stackery Website Builder resource settings, but you can also directly alter the template if you prefer.
+All of the necessary variables are set via the Stackery Website resource settings, but you can also directly alter the template if you prefer.

 Here's what the CodeBuild job template code looks like for my text to speech converter app: